pratikshinde590/python-test/README.md

 ## Test Script

-The test script (`test.py`) is designed to check the correctness of the math programs.
+The test script (`test1.py`), (`test2.py`), (`test3.py`) are designed to check the correctness of your programs.
 It imports the functions from the respective program files and performs tests using predefined input values.

 ## Instructions

 Follow these steps to run the test script:

-1. Make sure all three program files (`program1.py`, `program2.py`, and `program3.py`) are in the same directory as the test script (`test.py`).
+1. Make sure all three program files (`program1.py`, `program2.py`, and `program3.py`) are in the same directory as the test script (`test1.py`), (`test2.py`), (`test3.py`).
+2. For Each program there is 20 marks.
+3. Do not make changes in these files (`test1.py`), (`test2.py`), (`test3.py`).
-2. Execute the test script by running the command:
+4. Execute the test script by running the command:

     ```bash
+    python test1.py
+    python test2.py
-    python test.py
+    python test2.py
     ```

-3. Review the test results for each program.
+5. Review the test results for each program.
 If all tests pass, the programs are working correctly.
+6. Commit and Push your code to repository so that your test will be subbmitted.